rharder/asyncpushbullet/readme.rst

                     print("Push sent:", push)

                     # Ways to listen for pushes
-                    async with PushListener(pb) as pl:
+                    async with LiveStreamListener(pb) as pl:
                         # This will retrieve the previous push because it occurred
                         # after the enclosing AsyncPushbullet connection was made
                         push = await pl.next_push()